MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: The Multiscale Clustering Bifiltration (MCbiF)

-The properties in Proposition~\ref{prop:block_decomposable} are important because they guarantee algebraic stability of the MCbiF~\citep{bjerkevikStabilityIntervalDecomposable2021}.
-In particular, the finite presentation property implies stability of the MCbiF Hilbert functions $\mathrm{HF}_k(s,t)$ (Eq.~\ref{eq:hilbert_function}) with respect to small changes in the module~\citep[Corollary 8.2.]{oudotStabilityMultigradedBetti2024}.
-This justifies the use of $\mathrm{HF}_k(s,t)$ as simple interpretable invariants for the topological autocorrelation captured by MCbiF, as exploited in Section~\ref{sec:mcbif_mph_hf_conflicts}.
+Applying MPH to the bifiltration $\mathcal{M}$ at dimensions $k\le \dim K$, for $K=K^{t_M,t_M}$, leads to a triangular diagram of simplicial complexes $H_k(K^{s,t})$ called persistence module (see Appendix~\ref{sec:background_mph}).
+We show in Proposition~\ref{prop:block_decomposable} in Appendix~\ref{appx:proofs_4} that the MCbiF persistence module is \textit{pointwise finite-dimensional}, \textit{finitely presentable} and \textit{block-decomposable} (see \cite{botnanIntroductionMultiparameterPersistence2023} for definitions).
+These strong algebraic properties are important because they guarantee algebraic stability of the MCbiF~\citep{bjerkevikStabilityIntervalDecomposable2021}.
+In particular, the finite presentation property implies stability of the MCbiF Hilbert functions $\mathrm{HF}_k(s,t)$ (see Eq.~\ref{eq:hilbert_function} in Appendix~\ref{sec:background_mph}) with respect to small changes in the module~\citep[Corollary 8.2.]{oudotStabilityMultigradedBetti2024}.
+This justifies the use of $\mathrm{HF}_k(s,t)$ as simple interpretable invariants for the topological autocorrelation captured by in the following.